-ICB, ICD ...
-HDLC Interrupt from B-channel or D-channel
+ICA, ICB, ICD ...
+HDLC Interrupt from B-channel A, B or D-channel

-An interrupt originated from the HDLC controllers of the B-channel or D-channel has been recognized.
+An interrupt originated from the HDLC controllers of B-channel A, B or of the D-channel has been recognized.

 ST ...
 Synchronous Transfer

 This interrupt is generated to enable the microcontroller to lock on to the IOM timing for synchronous transfers.
 The source can be read from the STI register.